nginxinc/ngx-rust/README.md

 This project uses some great work from [dcoles/nginx-rs](https://github.com/dcoles/nginx-rs), [arvancloud/nginx-rs](https://github.com/arvancloud/nginx-rs).

+## Projects using the SDK

+[ngx-strict-sni](https://github.com/JyJyJcr/ngx-strict-sni) - Strict SNI validator for Nginx

 ## License

 All code in this repository is licensed under the